fremen432/burkholder-eyelashes-refactoring/README.txt

     - Sign-up/login functionality
     - Ability for Admin to add products to site
     -
+    - When logged in, Seller can add, updatate and delete products to site from their profile.

     follow this tutorial:
     Full Stack MERN Project - Build and Deploy an App | React + Redux, Node, Express, MongoDB [Part 1/2] https://www.youtube.com/watch?v=ngc9gnGgUdA

 What is redux and react-redux used for?